jwiedeman/NeuralDojo/market_NN_plus_ultra/docs/reporting.md

 Combine guardrails with the standard ROI metrics to build dashboards that catch over-levered policies or fat-tailed behaviour before they reach production.

+Guardrail enforcement is now packaged in `market_nn_plus_ultra.trading.guardrails`.
+Load `GuardrailPolicy` with your YAML-configured thresholds to clip or audit trade logs locally, or call the new `/guardrails` FastAPI endpoint to receive scaled trades, metrics, and violation summaries directly from the service.

 ## Operations Readiness Summary

 `compile_operations_summary` brings risk metrics and guardrail diagnostics into